What is Direct Mail?

 Always excite your audience with your direct mail items.
 The mail should be convincing enough for your prospects to complete the CTA.
 Including exciting offers can help in inducing them to set up a call or a demo session.
 Offer for something that the person is likely to get excited about and is willing to take some action in exchange for that offer.

-Keep your direct mail list close with you even after the campaign is completed.
-Don’t forget about your sent direct mail and your prospects after a campaign is over.
+Keep your direct mail list close to you even after the campaign is completed.
+Don’t forget about your direct mail and your prospects after a campaign is over.
 It is very important that you follow up with your respondents regularly.
 You can even follow up with people who haven’t responded yet.